Work for UNICEF

 Want to help us change the world?
 Explore current job opportunities with UNICEF Kyrgyzstan and worldwide.

-Job no: 537470
+Job no: 551607

-Contract type: Internship
+Contract type: Fixed Term Appointment

 UNICEF works in some of the world’s toughest places, to reach the world’s most disadvantaged children.
 To save their lives.
 To defend their rights.
 To help them fulfill their potential.